 A stock with a low price-to-book (PB) ratio is cheap, based on the price of acquiring its book equity.
 This factor does not take the earnings power of the company into consideration and relies on the assets and liabilities of the company being fairly valued.
-The price-to-book value was a favorite tool of Benjamin Graham and other earlier value investors.
-In spite of its shortcomings, PB is a strong factor in generating market outperformance, and also works well with other factors as you will see later.
+The price-to-book value was a favourite tool of Benjamin Graham and other earlier value investors.
+Despite its shortcomings, PB is a strong factor in generating market outperformance and works well with other factors, as you will see later.

-Of all the single factors we tested, a low PB strategy applied to mid cap companies led to the highest return of 400,3% over 12 years.
+Of all the factors we tested, a low PB strategy applied to mid-cap companies led to the highest return of 400,3% over 12 years.
 That was nearly 370% better than the market portfolio.
-It did not work as well for large cap companies, returning only 203,6%, and was even less successful when applied to small companies, leading to a 172,5% return.
-So over the 12 years tested you would have been well rewarded if you used only a low price-to-book strategy.
+It did not work well for large-cap companies, returning only 203,6%, and was even less successful when applied to small companies, leading to a 172,5% return.
+So over the 12 years tested, you would have been well rewarded if you used only a low price-to-book strategy.